What Is A Scribbling Lion?

 A Scribbling Lion is a fiercely creative, productive creature, always on the hunt for another astounding experience from which to source more art.
 In more precise terms, it references TSL’s owner, Leona* R Wisoker.
 (She considered calling the business The Scribbling Lioness, but it just didn’t flow properly when spoken aloud.
 She’s got a sensitive ear for that sort of thing, you know.)

-* Why yes, Leona does mean lion.
+* Why yes, Leona does mean lioness.
 However did you guess? 😀

 A More Precise, But Longer, Answer; Also, A History